A Generic Approach for Reproducible Model Distillation: Theory

 \end{assump} Assumption \ref{assump1} imposes the normality condition for the loss function $l$.
 It directly implies the normality of the average loss difference, on which our testing framework replies.
 We define the standardized difference by

-and then define the smallest absolute value of $S_{jk}$ between any two candidate models by
+and then define the smallest absolute value of $\eta_{jk}$ between any two candidate models by

 which measures the distance between two candidate students with the most similar prediction performance.
-Empirically, \commt{the distribution of $S^*$} depends on the complexity of the model space for the student candidates.
-Mathematically, if we denote the complexity constraint as $C$, we assume that, \begin{assump} Both $N = N(C)$ and $S^* = S^*(C)$ are the functions of the complexity $C$. \end{assump} Assumption \ref{assump2} demonstrates that the complexity constraint would affect the number of candidate student models required for the testing framework and the difficulty to distinguish between the two closest student candidates.
-For example, when we consider DT for distillation, there are $N(C) = O(2^{d^{C}})$ possible candidate tree structures in total under the maximum depth $C$, where $d$ is the total number of features. $S^*(C)$ should also decrease with $C$, since deeper tree structures would make it more difficult to distinguish between them.
+Empirically, \commt{the distribution of $\eta^*$} depends on the complexity of the model space for the student candidates.
+Mathematically, if we denote the complexity constraint as $C$, we assume that, \begin{assump} Both $N = N(C)$ and $\eta^* = \eta^*(C)$ are the functions of the complexity $C$. \end{assump} Assumption \ref{assump2} states that the complexity constraint affects the number of candidate student models required for the testing framework and the difficulty of distinguishing between the two closest candidates.
+For example, when we consider DT for distillation, there are $N(C) = O(2^{d^{C}})$ possible candidate tree structures in total under the maximum depth $C$, where $d$ is the total number of features. $\eta^*(C)$ should also decrease with $C$, since deeper tree structures would make it more difficult to distinguish between them.

-The whole testing procedure can be treated as a Markov process with the stopping rule. \commt{In this framework, n-the correct sample size-gives the state of the markov chain.
-We then have two possible transition types.} Then the transition goes two possible directions for next state: \begin{enumerate}[(1)] \item the test rejects the null and the procedure stops. \item the test shows $n$ is not large enough to distinguish between the candidate students and another larger sample size $n'$ is suggested.
-Figure \ref{fig_markov} describes this Markov process given the current sample size $n$, where $\omega_1$ is the probability that the procedure stops so $n$ is kept since there is enough power to distinguish between different candidate students; and $\omega_2$ is the probability that a new sample size $n'$ is suggested. \end{enumerate}
+The whole testing procedure can be treated as a Markov process with the stopping rule. \commt{In this framework, the state of the Markov chain is $n$, the current sample size.} The transition then goes in two possible directions for next state: \begin{enumerate}[(1)] \item the test rejects the null and the procedure stops. \item the test indicates that $n$ is not large enough to distinguish between the candidate students and another larger sample size $n'$ is suggested. \end{enumerate} Figure \ref{fig_markov} describes this Markov process given the current sample size $n$, where $\omega_1$ is the probability that the procedure stops so $n$ is kept since there is enough power to distinguish between different candidate students; and $\omega_2$ is the probability that a new sample size $n'$ is suggested.

 Using the notation above, we represent the transition probability by